franciscojrod/tfg/themes/custom/particle/README.md

-# Particle: A design system integrating to Pattern Lab and a Drupal 8 theme
+# THEME PARTICLE: A design system integrating to Pattern Lab and a Drupal 8 theme

-Particle is an opinionated set of tools and examples to:

-1. Build an application-agnostic **design system**
-1. Apply that design system to a locally-served **Pattern Lab** for rapid prototyping
-1. Apply that design system to a **Drupal theme**

-In depth documentation about frontend approach using this project at [Phase2 Frontend Docs](https://phase2.gitbook.io/frontend/)

 ## Prerequisites